corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 title: Running integration tests
 ---

-Integration testing allows you to combine different CorDapp elements and test them as a group against a Corda network that has been deployed locally.
+Integration testing lets you combine different CorDapp elements and test them as a group against a Corda network that has been deployed locally.

 Corda 5 introduces the `corda-dev-network-lib` test library that you can use to run integration tests of your CorDapp.
 The `corda-dev-network-lib` library is a test library and it is not used in the production code.
 It connects your test code with the specified test network and its nodes.